Written by Vanessa Pike-Russell

 Will each hermit crab have enough space to dig down and moult?

-Moulting is responsible for most of the deaths of land hermit crabs in captivity They need to have adequate moulting conditions or they will not survive The substrate should be deep enough so that it is double the height of the largest hermit crab at least one section of the tank.
-You should also make allowances for a small isolation unit for each hermit crab, and have it prepared beforehand if possible.
+Moulting is responsible for most of the deaths of land hermit crabs in captivity They need to have adequate moulting conditions or they will not survive The substrate should be deep enough so that it is triple the height of the largest hermit crab.

 Do I have three seashells for each size of hermit crab?